 Located in a major immigration gateway to the United States, Miami Law offers both academic and experiential learning opportunities in the field of immigration, asylum, and citizenship law.
-Opportunities include studying migration from legal and sociological perspectives, learning business immigration law, getting invaluable first-hand advocacy experience in the Immigration Clinic advocating on behalf of immigrants in immigration court, the Board of Immigration Appeals, and federal courts.
-Miami Law students get to be an collaborate with other immigrant rights groups on projects that reform the law and advance the cause of social justice for immigrants, and become an integral part of the wider immigrant and human rights advocacy community in South Florida and the nation.
-Some statistics:
+Miami Law students can tailor their study of immigration law with our vast interdisciplinary course offerings.
+Our unique 1L curriculum allows you to take Immigration Law as an elective.
+Then, build your expertise with upper-level courses from our other areas of study such as human rights law, business law, criminal law, health care law, and social justice and public interest.
+Our students gain invaluable first-hand experience in the Immigration Clinic, where they advocate on behalf of immigrants and collaborate with immigrants’ rights organizations.
+Miami Law students collaborate on projects that reform the law and advance the cause of social justice for immigrants, becoming an integral part of the wider immigrant and human rights advocacy community in South Florida and the nation.

-- Rebecca Sharpless, Professor of Law and Director of the Immigration Clinic, was recognized by the American Immigration Lawyers Association with the 2018 Elmer Fried Excellence in Teaching Award.
+- Rebecca Sharpless, Professor of Law and Director of the Immigration Clinic, recognized with the Excellence in Experiential Teaching Award and by the American Immigration Lawyers Association with Elmer Fried Excellence in Teaching Award.

-“The law school provided a great environment and the atmosphere and public interest opportunities that I was interested in.
-After taking Immigration Law with Professor Sharpless during my 1L year and then interning with organizations like Americans for Immigrant Justice and Immigrations and Customs Enforcement, it was clear to me that I wanted to pursue a career in immigration law.”
+“For my interests, the law school provided a great environment and...public interest opportunities.
+After taking Immigration Law with Professor Sharpless during my 1L year and then interning with organizations like Americans for Immigrant Justice and [US] Immigrations and Customs Enforcement, it was clear to me that I wanted to pursue a career in immigration law.”

 Thais De La Cuba, J.D.
 '15

 Academic Programs and Concentrations

 Concentration in Immigration, Citizenship, and Asylum Law

 Concentration in Social Justice and Public Interest

 Clinics and Practicums